stlngds/PogEngine/README.md

-A simple-ish game engine for Digipen's Fall 2023 CS529 course (Fundamentals of Game Development) taught by Mariojulio Alvarez.
+A simple-ish game engine for a Fundamentals of Game Development course.
 Written in C++ and OpenGL using Visual Studio plus the ImGui, RapidJSON, and STB libraries, with special thanks to The Cherno for his fantastic OpenGL tutorial video series.
 Main file (BestSellerEngine.cpp) implements a very simple, legally-distinct tennis game - Ping.